What Are the Best Indoor Playgrounds in Koh Samui?

 Location: Clever Kids

-Clever Kids is a relaxed indoor play area in Mae Nam with gentle music, air-con, and a calm vibe.
+Clever Kids is a relaxed indoor play area in Mae Nam with gentle music, air-con, and a genuinely calm vibe.
 It’s not huge, but it’s clean, friendly, and great for little ones who enjoy quiet play.
-There’s a good variety of toys and activities, plus drinks and snacks available.
+There’s a good variety of toys and activities on offer, plus drinks and snacks available if you need them.

-The space is especially good for toddlers and preschoolers up to 5 years.
-There’s also a small upstairs area parents can use as a co-working space for 100 THB/hour, as well as a mini outdoor area.
+The space is especially well-suited to toddlers and preschoolers up to age 5.
+There’s also a small upstairs area parents can use as a co-working space for 100 THB/hour, plus a mini outdoor area for when the rain takes a break.

 6. Rick Tew’s NinjaGym